Personal Hygiene for Kids: Best Habits & Tips to Keep Your Child Healthy

 Certain habits can be practised as a foundation to ensure health and hygiene for kids.
-The best way to get your child to understand this is by teaching them ways to practice from an early stage.
-Read about some common practices that help in inculcating the best personal hygiene practices in children:
+The best way to get your child to understand this is by teaching him/her ways to practice from an early age.
+Here are some common practices that can help in inculcating the best personal hygiene practices in children:

 13 Best Healthy Personal Hygiene Habits for Children

 Unhealthy food habits can cause food poisoning and lead to conditions like diarrhoea, vomiting, or stomach pains.
 As a parent, you need to ensure hygiene is intact when preparing, serving, or feeding food to your child.

 When teaching your child about food hygiene, start with the basics and tell him/her about the germs and bacteria that cause diseases.
 Let your child understand how these germs can infect their bodies, and spread from their hands to their food.
 Also, stress upon the habits that can help him/her prevent diseases.
 Here’s what you can follow and teach your child.

 - Cooking Food: If you’re the one doing most of the cooking, make it a habit to follow these hygiene practices:

 - Always use an apron and tie your hair.

 - Roll your sleeves up to avoid having grease or stains on your clothes.